Swiss Re Corporate Solutions' Comments Regarding COVID-19 for Policies Issued in the United States and in the UK

 |14 July||Insurers serve their skeleton arguments|

-If your claim is or may be affected by the issues being considered in the FCA's test case, or by any ruling the court may make, Swiss Re Corporate Solutions or our representatives will be in contact with you to explain its impact on or before 15 July 2020.
+If your claim or complaint may be affected by the findings in the High Court judgment in the FCA's test case Swiss Re Corporate Solutions or our representatives will be in contact with you to explain next steps by 22 September 2020.

 More Details on the Test Case